 5. White German Shepherd

 The white German shepherd is also a part of the Solid German Shepherd type.
-The only difference is that the dominant color of their fur is white instead of black which makes them genetically predisposed to develop beautiful and luscious white fur.
+The only difference is that the dominant color of their fur is white instead of black, which makes them genetically predisposed to develop beautiful and luscious white fur.

-What are some of the best Working Lines of German Shepherds?
+Best Working Lines of German Shepherds?

 1. The West German Working Lines

-These dogs were bred with a focus on their ability to work, learn, as well as listen, rather than a focus on their appearance.
+These dogs were bred with a focus on their ability to work, learn, and listen rather than their appearance.
 They are considered to be of the highest quality.

 2. Czech Working Lines